Inheritance Tax and ISAs: A Guide for UK Homeowners

 Tax Benefits of ISAs

 One of the most significant advantages of ISAs is their tax benefits.
-ISAs offer tax-free growth and withdrawals, making them an attractive option for savers and investors.
+ISAs offer outside the scope of IHT growth and withdrawals, making them an attractive option for savers and investors.
 Here are some key tax benefits:

 • No Income Tax: The interest earned on your savings is not subject to income tax.